Table of contents

 - Recognize employees frequently to increase their engagement and confidence in their own abilities.

-- And, of course, provide employees with the tools, training, and authority they need to excel.
+- Provide employees with the tools, training, and authority they need to excel.

 A company’s leaders, HR professionals, and fellow employees all play key roles in establishing a supportive, empowered environment.
 All parties need to establish mutual trust, feel comfortable taking risks, and establish clear expectations and guidelines.
 Without this collaboration, truly empowering employees is impossible.